 Carrots are super abundant in the springtime and a versatile vegetable because you can roast, steam, boil, mash, puree and eat them raw.
 I enjoy them in many different ways, especially in this Carrot Coconut Curry Soup Recipe.

 When cooked down, carrots become thick and naturally creamy, and absorb the flavors of warming spices, such as curry.
 This potato-like consistency is nicely satisfying, especially with a hint of Indian spice that warms your inners like a bowl of oatmeal does at breakfast time.
-Its so comforting and lush that each spoonful reminds me of a big hug and a true gift from nature.
+It’s so comforting and luscious that each spoonful reminds me of a big hug and a true gift from nature.

 In this soup recipe, I use coconut milk, instead of regular dairy to enhance the creaminess of the soup without overpowering the carrot-curry flavors.
-The carrots are quickly cooked in a saucepan along with a little softened onion and garlic, and afterwards a blender smooths them out beautifully.
+The carrots are quickly cooked in a saucepan along with a little softened onion and garlic, and then gently pureed in a blender until super smooth.

 8 large carrots, any variety

 2 cloves garlic, smashed

 pinch of red pepper flakes